 Stagnant Liver: According to Chinese medicine excess heat in the liver and stagnancy is considered excess type constipation.
 Read my Hemorrhoid/liver post HERE and my Chinese medicine Liver post HERE.

 Abdominal adhesions: infection, injury, or surgery can cause adhesions that can interfere with organ motility.
-Visceral Manipulation™ works to reduce abdominal restrictions and increase mobility and motility of the internal organs. read more about how I work with abdominal adhesions HERE.
+Visceral Manipulation™ works to reduce abdominal restrictions and increase mobility and motility of the internal organs. read more about how I work with abdominal adhesions HERE and how you can work with your own abdominal adhesions HERE.

 Retroverted Uterus A retroverted uterus (tipped back) can push against the rectum, depending on the degree of retroversion.
 This may contribute to constipation or thinner stools especially right before your period when the uterus is heavier.
 Read more about retroverted uteri HERE.